Frequently Asked Questions

 Bike touring is different from bike riding.
 You will be biking long distances each day with all of your equipment stowed on your bicycle.
 Since you are carrying equipment on your bike, your balance and speed will feel different, as you're biking with significantly more weight than on a regular day ride.
 At orientation, you will have an opportunity to practice balancing, biking with a fully loaded bicycle, and can ask our representative(s) any questions or advice on how to best adapt your riding.
 We find it only takes a few minutes for most riders to fully adapt to the bike touring set up.

-Do I have to stay on the suggested route?
+SHOULD I ABSOLUTELY stay on the suggested route?

-No. We have prepared detailed, turn-by-turn instructions that we believe reflect the best possible route for your journey.
-Should you want to explore something off our suggested route, or stay the night somewhere slightly off the designated itinerary, you are free to do so.
-We ask that you simply keep in mind the amount of time necessary to return to the route so that you remain within the time frame of your journey.
-Note that we are not operating tours, but rather providing information and outfitting services for your own independent bike tour.
+We have prepared detailed instructions that we believe reflect the best possible route for your journey, but no, you can meander as your heart desires.
+Should you want to explore something off our suggested route or stay the night somewhere slightly off the designated itinerary, you are free to do so.
+Just keep in mind the amount of time necessary and the distance you will ride to return to the route.

 What happens if I can't finish the trip?